Sermon Draft: Prideful Presumption…James 4:13-17

 To do this, we’ll ask and answer three questions:

-2. Why is presumption such a big deal, and what is the path from it?
+2. Why is presumption such a big deal?

-3. How do we rightly face our future free of presumption?
+3. How do we live free of presumption?

 Repeat…